mlip-cmu/f2025/README.md

 Email the instructors if you would like to further talk to us about prerequisites.

 **In-person teaching and lecture recordings:** The course will be taught in person.
 We consider in-class participation an important part of the learning experience.
-We _do_ make _best effort_ lecture recordings, which will be available in Canvas.
+We _do_ make _best effort_ lecture recordings for students with accommodations who miss a class (reach out to us).
 We do _not_ provide a synchronous remote option, and we do not record labs.
-You are welcome to use recordings to review material and to make up missed lectures.
-However, absent explicit accommodations (see below), viewing the recording will not make up for missed in-class participation.

 We regularly use Slack for in-class activities.
 Please make sure that you have access to Slack on a laptop, tablet, or mobile phone during class.